jaeger-app/rest-client/README.md

 # Backup Pro REST Client

-A simple REST cient to interact with Backup Pro installations
+A simple REST cient to interact with Backup Pro installations.

 ## Installation
 Add `backup-pro/rest-client` as a requirement to `composer.json`: